daviebadger/books/yaml/yaml.rst

 ^^^^^^^^^^^^^^^

-Via a ``*`` indicator is possible to refer (alias) to an anchored value, which should be used instead of writing a new value:
+Via a ``*`` indicator is possible to refer (alias) to an anchored value, which should be used instead of writing a new value.
+The alias indicator is used together with the anchor name:

 .. code:: yaml